 8. Physical Ads

-Direct Mail Still Helps Electrician Marketing
+Direct Mail Still Offers Results

 As electricians, you have the luxury of offering “wouldn’t it be nice” services.
 Whereas, other service industries, like plumbers and HVAC contractors, often market emergency services.
 You can offer dimmer switch installs, down light LED replacements, electric vehicle chargers in the garage and more.